4 DAYS FROM $1,099

 Exploring Le Havre, Taste of Normandy tour, Joue de Boeuf cooking lesson

 This morning, we’ll sail across the mouth of the Seine Estuary to the major seaport of Le Havre.
 Cultural Connection: En route, learn about Operation Astonia, the Allied battle to drive the Germans from Le Havre that began with a devastating bombing campaign known as “the storm of iron and fire.”
 From Le Havre, depart on a Taste of Normandy tour to the Fécamp Benedictine monastery.
 Here, you’ll see how the famous Benedictine liqueur, with its secret blend of 27 herbs and spice, is produced.
 Afterwards, follow Normandy’s limestone sea cliffs to a local farm.
-You’ll have the opportunity to see how the farm’s fine cheese is produced, and try a sample.
+You’ll have the opportunity to see how the farm’s fine cheese is made and try a sample.

 Celebrate Joan (of Arc) and Julia (Child!), Rouen medieval quarter tour, La Couronne auberge lunch, Poulet Bretonnne cooking class